Allele frequency

 Allele frequency, or gene frequency, is the relative frequency of an allele (variant of a gene) at a particular locus in a population, expressed as a fraction or percentage.
 Specifically, it is the fraction of all chromosomes in the population that carry that allele over the total population or sample size.
-Microevolution is the change in allele frequencies that occurs over time within a population.
+Evolution is the change in allele frequencies that occurs over time within a population.